projectharmonia/bevy_replicon/README.md

 ## Features

 - Automatic world replication.
-- Events-based messaging API.
+- Remote events and triggers.
 - Control over client visibility of entities and events.
+- Abstracts game logic to support singleplayer, client, dedicated server, and listen server configurations simultaneously.
+- No builtin I/O, can be used with any messaging library.
+See [messaging backends](#messaging-backends) for already available integrations.
 - Replication into scene to save server state.
-- Support for client and server both in one `App` and in separate.
 - Customizable serialization and deserialization even for types that don't implement `serde` traits (like `Box<dyn Reflect>`).
-- No builtin I/O, can be used with any messaging library.
-See [messaging backends](#messaging-backends) for already available integrations.
-- API focused on writing logic once that automatically works for singleplayer, client, server, and listen server (when server is also a player).
 - Extensible architecture.
 See [related crates](#related-crates).

 If you are new to networking, see [glossary](https://gist.github.com/maniwani/f92cc5d827b00163f5846ea7dcb90d44).